alchemyplatform/aa-sdk/site/pages/extending-smart-accounts/install-plugins.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Extending Smart Accounts • Installing & uninstalling plugins on a Modular Account
-  - - meta
-    - name: description
-      content: Follow this guide to install and uninstall plugins on a Modular Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
-  - - meta
-    - property: og:description
-      content: Follow this guide to install and uninstall plugins on a Modular Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
-  - - meta
-    - name: twitter:title
-      content: Extending Smart Accounts • Installing & uninstalling plugins on a Modular Account
+title: Extending Smart Accounts • Installing & uninstalling plugins on a Modular Account
-  - - meta
-    - name: twitter:description
-      content: Follow this guide to install and uninstall plugins on a Modular Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
+description: Follow this guide to install and uninstall plugins on a Modular Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
 ---

 # How to install and uninstall plugins on a Modular Account